Planetary Health Graduate Scholarship

 - Be engaged in (or planning to begin) research on a topic relevant to planetary health

-- Be available on-campus during the 2020/2021 academic year (participation in scholarship program events is required)
+- Be available during the 2021/2022 academic year.
+Participation in scholarship program events is required.

 - Have the support and commitment of your faculty advisor to participate in the program.
 Faculty advisor participation is required.

-- Remain actively enrolled in a graduate or professional program at the University of Wisconsin-Madison.
+- Remain actively enrolled in an M.S./M.A./MPH/Ph.D. program at the University of Wisconsin-Madison during the entire 2021/2022 academic year.

 Applications should include the following:

-Planetary Health is an emerging interdisciplinary field of research and action rooted in understanding the interdependencies of human and natural systems.
+Planetary health is an emerging interdisciplinary area of research and action rooted in understanding the interdependencies of human and natural systems.
 Please describe your research and how it aligns with planetary health.
 Be sure to include the following:

 - Introduction and summary of your research objectives